BodonFerenc/BodonFerenc.github.io/_posts/2023-09-01-Productivity-Tip_1_Q-trp.md

 3
 ```

-However, when dealing with a remote kdb+ process, you're met with a stark `'type` error devoid of any contextual information regarding its origin.
+However, when dealing with a remote kdb+ process, you meet with a stark `'type` error devoid of any contextual information regarding its origin.
 Assuming the connection handler is referenced as `h`, and the server holds the definitions of functions `double` and `add`, the following occurs:

 ```q
 q)h "add[3; `foo]"